zifuwanggg/JDTLosses/README.md

-# Jaccard Metric Losses: Optimizing the Jaccard Index with Soft Labels
+# Optimization with JDTLoss and evaluation with fine-grained mIoUs for semantic segmentation

-Training scripts will be released soon.
+Training scripts will be released by the end of October (at the latest).

 ## Benchmarks
 Dataset | Model | SKD | IFVD | CWD | CIRKD | MasKD | DIST | JML-KD